rekalogika/rekalogika.dev/docs/rekapager/08-integrating.md

 here).
 The packages already have the encoders, all you need to do is to wire their dependencies, and implement the locator.

+## Wire `PageIdentifierEncoderResolver`

+The class is ready to use.
+It takes the `PageIdentifierEncoderLocatorInterface` as its argument.

 ## Implement `PageUrlGeneratorInterface`

 It takes a page identifier already converted into a string, and returns a URL